 Henrik Enghusen Poulsen took his medical diploma in 1976, and 10 years later he became dr. med. at the University of Copenhagen.
-From 1996 he has been professor of the Laboratory of Clinical Pharmacology in Copenhagen.
+From 1996 - 2021 he was professor of the Laboratory of Clinical Pharmacology in Copenhagen.
 He regularly presents at national and international meetings, and has conducted numerous research studies.

 The overall aim of my study is to identify an intervention that reduces oxidative stress measured by 8-oxoGuo in patients with for instance type 2 diabetes.